 This type of portrait also goes hand in hand with overly smoothed retouched skin and some mood lighting.
 It shows you love the old way of doing things; you may be resistant to taking bold steps and are slow to change.

 This type of headshot shows that you are innovative and approachable.
 Your portrait shows you respect convention but are not ridged and will go with the flow.
 If the portrait is outside against a green space, you give the impression that you are a very positive person.
 Against a cityscape or office setting, your business portrait shows you are one to tackle challenges head-on.

 White Backdrop Corporate Headshot

-A white background business headshot shows you are conventional, you like things clean and simple, you have a direct approach to problems, but will not back down from new ways of thinking.
+A white background business headshot shows you are conventional, like things clean and simple, and have a direct approach to problems but will not back down from new ways of thinking.
 Formalities are still well and alive for you, but they create the framework for an efficient way of working.

 Colour Backdrop Corporate Headshot

-No matter the state your LinkedIn portrait is in, remember, it is important to update regularly to ensure it matches who you are and what your goals are.
-If you are looking to take your profile portrait to the next level, feel free to browse what we can offer.
-If you don’t see what you are looking for contact us for a customised photography service.
+Regardless of your LinkedIn portrait's state, remember that it is important to update regularly to ensure it matches who you are and your goals.
+If you want to take your profile portrait to the next level, feel free to browse what we can offer.
+If you don't see what you are looking for, contact us for a customized photography service.